Joint BIS-IMF-OECD-WB External Debt Hub Contact Us • Home

 Residual Africa

-Line 2.
-Cross-border loans from BIS banks to nonbanks [Previously known Line 02_o/w: to nonbanks]
+Line 02__o/w to nonbanks [Previously known as Cross-border loans from BIS banks to nonbanks]

 This category shows the outstanding debt on loans, other than direct export credits, extended by governments which are members of the OECD’s Development Assistance Committee (DAC).
-Direct export credits extended by the official sector are included in non-bank trade credits (line 10).
 In addition to straightforward loans, official bilateral loans include loans repayable in kind, and eligible loans in Associated Financing packages.

 The DAC is the principal body through which the OECD deals with issues related to co-operation with developing countries.
 The DAC is one of the key forums in which the major bilateral donors work together to increase the effectiveness of their common effort to support sustainable development.

-The DAC Members are Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Luxembourg, the Netherlands, New Zealand, Norway, Portugal, Spain, Sweden, Switzerland, the United Kingdom, the United States and the Commission of the European Communities.
+The DAC Members are Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Japan, South Korea, Luxembourg, the Netherlands, New Zealand, Norway, Poland, Portugal, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, the United Kingdom, the United States and the Commission of the European Communities.

 • be administered with the promotion of the economic development and welfare of developing countries as its main objective, and